Burning Iranian oil tanker sinks after January 6 accident: Chinese state TV

 BEIJING (Reuters) - An Iranian oil tanker has sunk after burning for more than a week following a collision on Jan.
-6 in the East China Sea, Chinese state media said on Sunday, adding that large amounts of oil are burning in the surrounding waters.
+6 in the East China Sea, Chinese state media said on Sunday, adding that a large amount of oil was burning in the surrounding waters.

 The stricken tanker, called the Sanchi (IMO:9356608), which had been adrift and on fire following the accident with the freighter CF Crystal, had "suddenly ignited" around noon (0400 GMT), China Central Television (CCTV) said.